The human touch: Will robots soon be teaching us online?

 So how will AI help to improve the learning experience for students?
 O’Donoghue has this to say:

 “We envisage a time when AI will enable non-linear learning paths – that means understanding how a learner is progressing and adapting the course to fit their pace.”
-The more data that can be gathered about individual learners, the more aspects of the course can be customized.
+The more data that can be gathered about individual learners, the more aspects of the course can be customised.
 For example, if the campus detects that a student didn’t score highly on the activities for one topic, it may offer them additional revision material before their exam.
 Data could also be collected about the times they access the campus, how long they spend on each activity, whether they go back and revisit any areas, etc.

 Despite this O’Donoghue doesn’t believe that expert tutors will be rendered obsolete by developments in AI.
 In fact, in a recent assessment the BBC ranked senior teaching roles as one of the safest jobs in the UK from being replaced by AI.
 Tutors will still be better at content creation and curation, and “the human touch” from live classes will always be more engaging than text on a screen.